How to go From O1 Visa to Green Card: Step-by-Step Guide

 Conversely, the O1 is a dual-intent visa.
 This means that when applying for an O1 visa, you can have the intent to eventually get your green card.

 This is also important when planning on converting from an O1 visa to green card.
 For visas which require non-immigrant intent, filing an immigrant petition with USCIS can be problematic and lead to consequences when trying to renew your non-immigrant visa or extend you non-immigrant status.
 However, because the O1 visa is dual-intent, even if you have an approved immigrant petition, you should still be able to renew your O1 visa or extend your O1 status.

 The EB1A visa is an immigrant visa classification for people who have an extraordinary ability in either the arts, sciences, business, education, or athletics.
-The EB1A visa is very similar to the O1 visa and is commonly used as a way to convert from O1 visa to green card.
+It is very similar to the O1 visa and is commonly used as a way to convert from O1 visa to green card.

-To qualify for an EB1A visa, 1.) you must have an extraordinary ability; 2.) you must be coming to the US to work in your field of extraordinary ability; and 3.) you must show that you will provide a substantial benefit to the United States.
+To qualify for an EB1A visa, you must 1.) have an extraordinary ability; 2.) be coming to the US to work in your field of extraordinary ability; and 3.) show that you will provide a substantial benefit to the United States.